30 Sep 2021

-One of the more popular stories of this heinous era is the case of Martha Rendell, the last woman to be hanged in Western Australia, in 1909.
-Convicted of murdering three of her de facto husband’s children, Arthur (14) Annie (7) and Olive (5), she is said to have swabbed their throats with hydrochloric acid, causing them to swell, become unable to eat and starve to death - an agonising and painful way to die.
+One of the more popular stories from this heinous era is the case of Martha Rendell, the last woman to be hanged in Western Australia, in 1909.
+Convicted of murdering three of her de facto husband’s children, Arthur (14) Annie (7) and Olive (5), she is said to have swabbed their throats with hydrochloric acid, causing them to swell, become unable to eat and starve to death - an agonising way to go.

 Monte Cristo Mansion, NSW

-After being abandoned for more than a decade when the last member of the Crawly family died in 1948, it was refurbished back to its original state by Reginald & Olive Ryan in 1963 and turned into a museum for tours (including a creepy looking selection of vintage dolls).
+After being abandoned for more than a decade when the last member of the Crawly family died in 1948, it was refurbished by Reginald and Olive Ryan in 1963 and turned into a museum for tours (including a creepy looking selection of vintage dolls).

 Port Arthur, Tasmania

 As a World Heritage-listed site on Tasmania’s wild east coast, the Port Arthur Historic Site is one of Australia’s best-preserved penal settlements.